 1. Contact an Experienced Criminal Defense Attorney

 Criminal charges are terrifying to face alone.
-However, you can have an experienced advocate by your side.
+However, you can have a criminal defense lawyer by your side to advocate for you.
 In fact, it’s your absolute legal right.
-An experienced criminal defense attorney, ideally with experience with the specific charges you’re facing, can guide you through the process, help you better understand your options, and fight tirelessly for the best possible outcome, whether it’s a plea to a lesser crime or a lesser sentence or having the charges dropped altogether.
-An experienced Central Pennsylvania criminal defense attorney will assess the case, gather the evidence you need, and help you mount the strongest possible defense.
-Your attorney will also help you understand the charges you are facing and the potential consequences that follow each offense.
+A criminal defense attorney, ideally with experience with the specific charges you’re facing, can guide you through the process.
+Your lawyer can help you better understand your options and fight tirelessly for the best possible outcome, whether it’s a plea to a lesser crime or a lesser sentence or having the charges dropped altogether.

 2. Exercise Your Right to Remain Silent